Statistics - Gathering Data

 So for a good sample, you will need people from all over France, with different ages, professions, and so on.

-If the members of the sample has similar characteristics (like age, profession, etc.) to the whole population of France, we say that the sample is representative of the population.
+If the members of the sample have similar characteristics (like age, profession, etc.) to the whole population of France, we say that the sample is representative of the population.

 A good representative sample is crucial for statistical methods.